Audi Electric & Hybrid Vehicles 2026: UK Models, Technology & Ownership Benefits

 • Advanced 800V architecture provides fast charging capabilities, with new Q6 e-tron and A6 e-tron models achieving 270kW charging speeds and 10-80% charge times of 21 minutes for enhanced convenience

-• Current 3% Benefit-in-Kind rates offer strong salary sacrifice value, delivering huge savings versus personal leasing for UK professionals, though rates will progressively increase to 9% by 2030.
+• 4% Benefit-in-Kind rates from April offer strong salary sacrifice value, delivering huge savings versus personal leasing for UK professionals, though rates will progressively increase to 9% by 2030.

-• Comprehensive charging ecosystem includes home installation support and public access, with Audi partnerships providing OVO Energy tariffs at 7p/kWh, and access to 600,000+ European charging points.
+• There are now 86,000+ public chargers across the UK.
+Audi drivers benefit from home installation support and public access, with Audi partnerships providing OVO Energy tariffs at 7p/kWh, and access to 600,000+ European charging points.

 Audi Electric Cars Overview & e-tron Heritage